Remi-Coulom/joedb/doc/source/network_protocol.rst

 joedb  client_version    first message, sent at connection time H      until             check SHA-256 hash code
        hash (32 bytes)
-r      offset size       read a range of bytes
+r      from until        read a range of bytes

 D      wait from         pull, no lock, no data
 E      wait from         pull, lock, no data